What Are Dissolvable Stitches?

 Advertisement

-• Thickness - Some stitches must be thin (perhaps for a simple cut or plastic surgery, or a wound that needs to heal with less scarring), and others thicker (perhaps for internal wounds where scarring isn't as worrisome, or so the stitch will last longer).
-To make a thicker stitch, more of the material is woven together.
-For a thinner stitch, less material is woven together.
+• Thickness: Some stitches must be thin (perhaps for a simple cut or plastic surgery, or a wound that needs to heal with less scarring), and others thicker (perhaps for internal wounds where scarring isn't as problematic, or so the stitch will last longer).
+You would weave more of the material together to make a thicker stitch.
+For a thinner stitch, you can use less material.

-• Decomposition rate - A deep, wide wound will need longer to heal, so the stitches will have to last longer.
-Stitches can be formulated and strengthened to dissolve slowly or rapidly over the desired treatment period.
+• Decomposition rate: A deep, wide wound will need longer to heal, so the stitches must last longer.
+Producers formulate stitches to dissolve slowly or rapidly over the desired treatment period.

 Advertisement